Campaign for Fiscal Equity: CFE work since 2007

-After 2007, CFE worked to secure full funding and implementation of the massive school finance and accountability reforms, to ensure transparency and adequate information to measure academic progress, and secure meaningful public participation in the development of education programs and policies.
-The organization helped to develop the "Contract for Excellence," as well as other initiatives seeking to bring new funds and resources to the highest-needs students in the lowest-performing schools across New York State.

 The New York State Legislature passed a budget for the 2008–9 school year that fully funded the Education Act, promoted by the CFE year 2 budget.
 An increase of $643 million was given to New York City schools during this year.
 However, under the Contract for Excellence, schools were required to be in need of improvement for two years instead of the one previously required.
 This limited the number of schools offered aid.
 The 2009–10 school year maintained previous education spending levels, but saw no funding increase freezing the CFE.
 However, the cuts proposed by the Executive Budget were not experienced by the public schools.
 The New York State Legislature stated that the funding increase should resume again in the 2011–12 school year.